avnes/ansiblecopenhagenmeetup02/demo/roles/meetup-demo/README.md

 * Use the azure_rm_sqlserver and azure_rm_sqldatabase modules to create Azure SQL server and instances.
 * Provision one Azure Cosmos DB using inline parameters with the generic azure_rm_deployment module.
 * Provision two Azure Cosmos DBs using parameters from a list variable with the generic azure_rm_deployment module.
-* Provision three Azure Cosmos DBs using a list variable and Jinja2
+* Provision three Azure Cosmos DBs using list variables and Jinja2.

 ## Requirements